jumphone/BEER/README.md

 This function is an iteration of "Analyze Two Batches".

 BEER compares each batch with the batch having the largest cell number.

+The assumption is that the batch having the largest cell number has all cell types within all batches.

+If you want to define a batch having all cell types, please set "MAXBATCH" to the label of that batch.

 ### Step1.
 Load Data